Diabetic Ketoacidosis Management

 2. How do you assess health literacy in your patients?

-3. What are some nursing interventions that could be done to assess a patient’s ability to correctly use a glucometer (glucose measuring device)?
+3. What nursing interventions could be done to assess a patient’s ability to use a glucometer (glucose measuring device) correctly?

 5. What aspect of DSMES do you consider most important for ongoing sick day management education for your patients with diabetes?